pantheon-systems/documentation/source/_docs/drush-versions.md

 Available Drush versions are 5, 7, and 8.

 ### Troubleshooting
-- Q: Updating the drush version in pantheon.yml does not result in the correct version being used.
+- Q: Updating the drush version in pantheon.yml does not result in the updated version being used.
 - A: Look for a policy.drush.inc file in your ~/.drush folder and comment out the code or delete the file.
 This old way of setting the drush version can interfere with the settings in pantheon.yml.

 ## See Also